thushw/sudoku/README.md

 4. Evil

 The backtracking algorithm can solve the two hardest puzzles known todate.
 However, the backpropagation fails one hard puzzle by Arto Inkala.
-More debugging required!
+More debugging required!!